-If you order a barcode through our website, you will receive your barcode via email with the images (in 4 different formats – .eps, bitmap, tiff, jpeg & PDF) and guarantee as attached files.
+If you order a barcode through our website, you will receive your barcode via email with the images (in 4 different formats) and guarantee as attached files.
 You can then incorporate these into your product packaging in an easily visible flat location.
-This can be done yourself, or you can get you graphic designer to do it.
+This can be done yourself, or you can get your graphic designer to do it.
 Take note of the barcode specifications when doing this.

-Yes, you can – just let us know what you want when you make your order.
-We normally provide barcodes in EAN-13 format because this is the most common format used in India – however we are happy to supply your barcode to you in UPC-A format instead (or as well), if you prefer.
-UPC barcodes are 12 digits long, and are used mainly in the USA.
+Yes, you can.
+Just let us know what you want when you make your order.
+We normally provide barcodes in EAN-13 format because this is the most common format used in India – however, we are happy to supply your barcode to you in UPC-A format instead (or as well), if you prefer.
+UPC barcodes are 12 digits long and are used mainly in the USA.
 EAN barcodes are usually 13 digits long, and they are used all over the world.
-Most barcode scanners can read both types of barcode.
+Most barcode scanners can read both types of barcodes.

 The bar codes that we supply are GS1-origin barcodes that are unique worldwide.
 They are suitable for use on any retail product (although if you have a book or magazine you might want to get an ISBN or ISSN number instead).

 To our knowledge, the barcodes we sell are accepted by every retailer in India.
 If you are planning to export your product overseas, there are a few retailers that won’t accept our barcodes because they have a specific requirement that you must be a member of GS1 (these stores are Kroger’s and Wal-Mart inthe USA, Woolworths in Australia, and Super Retail Group in Australia and New Zealand).